2022 United States Senate election in Connecticut

 The 2022 United States Senate election in Connecticut was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Connecticut.

 Democrat Richard Blumenthal was first elected to this seat in 2010 with 55.2% of the vote over Republican Linda McMahon.
 He was then re-elected in 2016 with 63.2% of the vote over Republican Dan Carter.
 Blumenthal ran for reelection to a third term in office and secured the 2022 nomination.
 Businesswoman Leora Levy won the Republican primary on August 9, 2022.
 Blumenthal won reelection, defeating Levy by about 15 points.
-The race simultaneously took place with the 2022 Connecticut gubernatorial election.
+The race took place simultaneously with the 2022 Connecticut gubernatorial election.